Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories

-5cm Seiberg-Witten geometry of mass deformed ${\CalN}=2$ superconformal ADE quiver gauge theories in four dimensions is determined.
+\Abstract{Seiberg--Witten geometry of mass deformed ${\CalN}=2$ superconformal ADE quiver gauge theories in four dimensions is determined.
 We solve the limit shape equations derived from the gauge theory and identify the space ${\mv}$ of vacua of the theory with the moduli space of the genus zero holomorphic (quasi)maps to the moduli space $\Bnq$ of holomorphic $G^{\BC}$-bundles on a (possibly degenerate) elliptic curve $\ec$ defined in terms of the microscopic gauge couplings, for the corresponding simple ADE Lie group $G$.
-The integrable systems $\pv$ underlying, or, rather, overlooking the special geometry of ${\mv}$ are identified.
+The integrable systems~$\pv$ underlying the special geometry of~${\mv}$ are identified.
 The moduli spaces of framed $G$-instantons on ${\BR}^{2} \times {\BT}^{2}$, of $G$-monopoles with singularities on ${\BR}^{2} \times {\BS}^{1}$, the Hitchin systems on curves with punctures, as well as various spin chains play an important r\^ole in our story.
-We also comment on the higher dimensional theories.
-In the companion paper the quantum integrable systems and their connections to the representation theory of quantum affine algebras will be discussed.
+We also comment on the higher-dimensional theories.}